apache/nuttx/configs/stm32l476-mdk/README.txt

 You may need to be super-user in order access the USB device.

-NOTE:  In order for the debug Type C connector to power the phone the DIP Switch B4 must be in the on position.
+NOTE:  In order for the debug Type C connector to power the phone, the DIP Switch B4 must be in the ON position.
 See the MDK User Guide at developer.motorola.com for more information on the hardware including the DIP switches.